hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Too small!
 ```

-You might be tempted to input something other than a number to see what happens.
+You might be tempted to experiment with inputting something other than a number to see what happens.
 Go ahead and try it.
 You'll see something like this:

 ```console
 dotnet run